xoelmb/bulkrna_prep/Intro to RNA-Seq.md

 Pacific Biosciences: http://www.pacb.com/
 Oxford Nanopore (MinION): https://nanoporetech.com/ 10X Genomics: https://www.10xgenomics.com/
-Advantages and disadvantages of these technologies can be explored in the table below:

 # **Experimental planning considerations** *i.e. don't spend thousands in something that won't work*